Brown Environmental Leadership Labs: Alaska

 Experience

 Some site visits listed are weather-dependent and subject to change.
-You can expect a moderate level of physical activity every day; be ready to get dirty as you’ll be out and about — rain or shine.
-A specific packing list will be provided for accepted students.
+You can expect a moderate level of physical activity every day; be ready to get dirty as you’ll be out and about—rain or shine.
+A specific packing list will be provided for enrolled students.

 Residential and Student Life

-• Most nights, you will be sleeping on bunk beds in residence hall rooms separated by gender identity.
+• Most nights, you will be sleeping on single beds in residence hall rooms.
+You will share a room with one to four peers, grouped by gender identity.

-• For the three evenings at the Peterson Bay Field Station, you will sleep in a yurt without running water or electricity.
-There is, however, a permanent lodge visible from the yurts with composting toilets, meeting spaces and a fully functioning kitchen.
+• For the three evenings at the Peterson Bay Field Station, you will sleep in a bunk bed in a heated yurt.
+The yurts do not have bathrooms, however, there is a permanent lodge visible from the yurts with composting toilets, meeting spaces and a fully functioning kitchen.
 During this portion of the trip, you will not have access to showers.

-• Most meals will be prepared and eaten in a college dining hall or residence hall.
-Some meals will be prepared collaboratively by students and staff.
-Note: All food is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by April 12, 2023.
-Students can notify program staff by filling out the medical health history form, which accepted students receive in their student portals.
+• Most meals will be prepared and eaten in a college dining hall.
+Some meals will be catered and some will be prepared collaboratively by students and staff.
+Note: All food is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by March 29, 2024.
+Students can notify program staff by filling out the required forms, which enrolled students receive in their student portals.

 • Program staff live on site and are available 24 hours a day to provide support and supervision.